HSG-AIML/GDA/README.md

 This codebase includes scripts to train and evaluate different geospatial foundation models on a number of remote sensing datasets.

 # Getting Started
 This codebase provides scripts to add SLR adapters to existing, trained, visual foundation models before fine-tuning them on different downstream tasks.
 To get started, make sure that the trained weights for a visual foundation model are available in the `checkpoints/` directory and download a dataset for training (either via the `torchgeo` library or through the links provided below).
+For each foundation model, the pre-trained weights should be stored in a different sub-directory (`checkpoints/{mae, sat-mae, scale-mae}`)
 See below for the models and datasets used in the paper.

 ## Training SLR adapters (Steps 1 + 2)